crossbario/crossbar/docs/Database-Programming-with-PostgreSQL.rst

        runner = ApplicationRunner(url = "ws://127.0.0.1:8080/ws", realm = "realm1")
        runner.run(MyDatabaseComponent)

-For testing the database component, you can use the following AutobahnJS based WAMP client which will call all procedures of component.
+For testing the database component, use the following AutobahnJS based WAMP client and name it "index.htm".
+Make sure to place "index.htm" in a folder named "web" alongside your ".crossbar" folder.
+The example config.json will then find and serve index.htm and call all procedures of component.
 When running, you should see the current database time printed to the JavaScript console three times.